-“Four key elements must be present for organizations looking to become data-driven: data-savvy people, quality data, state-of-the-art tools, and a supportive organizational culture,” according to the report.
+The report concluded that “Four key elements must be present for organizations looking to become data-driven: data-savvy people, quality data, state-of-the-art tools, and a supportive organizational culture.”

-The report stated that the number of companies deploying big data will exceed the adoption rate of data visualization and process automation.
-The IMA said getting big data adoption right involves key items such as:
+The number of companies deploying big data will soon exceed the adoption rate of data visualization and process automation.
+Successfully implementing and adopting big data requires key strategies:

-- Starting simple and small when first implementing Big Data projects.
+- Start simply when first implementing Big Data projects

-- Getting buy-in for Big Data and leading-edge analytics initiatives at both the executive and departmental levels.
+- Seek buy-in for big data and leading-edge analytics at the executive and department levels

-- Developing strategies for the effective use of leading-edge analytics techniques and technologies.
+- Develop strategies to effectively use analytics techniques and technologies

-- Building strong data governance and quality infrastructure in order to ensure data integrity and quality.
+- Build a strong data governance and quality infrastructure to maintain data integrity and quality

-The IMA said they plan to offer a Data Analytics and Visualization Foundational Certificate to assist accounts in keeping up with the rapidly changing technology.
-They’ve also revamped their Management Accounting Competency Framework to include more training on analytics and related technologies.
-Their Certified Management Accountant Exam has also been revised to include an analytics section.
+The IMA plans to help accountants expand their knowledge and competencies by offering a Data Analytics and Visualization Foundational Certificate.
+The company has also revamped its Management Accounting Competency Framework to include more analytics training and revised its Certified Management Accountant Exam to include an analytics section.